One-Nub/Lirx/README.md

 ## Usage

 > **Be warned!
-Lirx does not validate the TOML representations to see if they are considered valid Discord commands.
+Lirx does not validate the representations given to see if they are considered valid Discord commands.
 That is up to you to validate before publishing commands to Discord!**

 ### Sample Dart file.
 ```dart